ankitects/anki-manual/src/searching.md

 Note and card IDs can be found in the [card info](stats.md) dialog in the browser.
 These searches may also be helpful when doing add-on development or otherwise working closely with the database.

-Object IDs will not work in AnkiMobile, and are not intended to be used in filtered decks at the moment.